From Structural Equation Modeling to Targeted Learning: A Tutorial Introduction to Targeted Maximum Likelihood Estimation for SEM Researchers: Applications

-{\bf Table 2} reports the heterogeneous effects by gender, where the ATE is separately estimated for male and female subpopulations.
-For males, the TMLE estimated an ATE of -0.169 (95\% CI: -0.249 to -0.089), while the logistic regression estimated an ATE of -0.147 (95\% CI: -0.275 to -0.018).
-For females, the TMLE indicated a smaller ATE of -0.084 (95\% CI: -0.153 to -0.016), and the logistic regression estimated an ATE of -0.134 (95\% CI: -0.256 to -0.011).
-Both methods consistently indicate a larger negative impact on males compared to females, with TMLE estimates showing a more pronounced gender difference.
-The effects are statistically significant under $\alpha = 0.05$ for both female and male under both approaches.
+Table~\ref{tab:ate_gender} reports gender-stratified effects.
+For males, TMLE estimates an ATE of $-0.169$ (95\% CI: $-0.249$ to $-0.089$), whereas logistic regression estimates $-0.147$ (95\% CI: $-0.275$ to $-0.018$).
+For females, TMLE estimates a smaller negative effect of $-0.084$ (95\% CI: $-0.153$ to $-0.016$), while logistic regression estimates $-0.134$ (95\% CI: $-0.256$ to $-0.011$).
+Both methods suggest larger adverse effects of poverty on high school enrollment for males than for females, with TMLE indicating a more pronounced gender contrast.
+All subgroup effects are statistically significant at $\alpha=0.05$.

-This aligns with the previous research, which showed in the education stage, boys are often more sensitive to familial disadvantages \citep{autor-2019,owens-2016, lei-2020}.
-Families often impose higher educational expectations on boys, reflecting broader societal norms that link male identity to achievement.
-In the context of poverty, however, limited economic resources and constrained parental support can impede boys’ capacity to meet these expectations, exacerbating vulnerabilities and leading to lower academic attainment, diminished motivation, and increased risk of adverse educational outcomes relative to girls.
+These heterogeneous effects are broadly consistent with prior literature suggesting that boys’ educational outcomes may be more sensitive to family disadvantage during key educational transitions \citep{autor-2019, owens-2016, lei-2020}.
+One potential interpretation is that households often place higher educational expectations on boys, and when poverty constrains economic and parental resources, boys may experience larger declines in academic support, motivation, or persistence, increasing the risk of not progressing to high school relative to girls.